2008 Pan American Thomas & Uber Cup Preliminaries

 The 2008 Pan American Thomas & Uber Cup Preliminaries was a continental badminton tournament held to determine the teams qualified for the 2008 Thomas & Uber Cup in Pan America.
 The event was held in Campinas, Brazil from 16 to 18 February 2008.

 Tournament

 The 2008 Pan American Thomas & Uber Cup Preliminaries, is a continental team tournament staged to determine the teams in Pan America that are qualified for the 2008 Thomas & Uber Cup.
-This event was organized by Badminton Pan Am and the Peru Badminton Federation.
-20 teams, consisting of 4 men's teams and 4 women's teams entered the tournament.
+This event was organized by Badminton Pan Am and the Brazilian Badminton Confederation.